Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy

 \textit{Lorentz permittivity and QED Hopfield Hamiltonian.} We first consider an infinite resonant medium homogeneously and isotropically filled with atoms or molecules having the same resonant frequencies $\omega_0$ and relaxation rates $\gamma$.
-In a linear approximation, they can be treated as harmonic oscillators, and neglecting the interaction between them, the dielectric function of the entire medium for light wavelengths much larger than the distance between the oscillators can be described by the classical Lorentz permittivity:

-where $\omega_{p}$ and $f$ are the collective plasma frequency of the oscillators and the oscillator strength, respectively, and $\mathrm{g}$ is a measure of the light-matter coupling.
+In a linear approximation, they can be treated as harmonic oscillators, and neglecting the interaction between them, the dielectric function of the entire medium for light wavelengths much larger than the distance between the oscillators can be described by the classical Lorentz permittivity: where $\omega_{p}$ and $f$ are the collective plasma frequency of the oscillators and the oscillator strength, respectively, and $\mathrm{g}$ is a measure of the light-matter coupling.

-From a quantum perspective, these Lorentz materials in the loss-less limit $\gamma\to 0$ can be described using the so-called QED Hopfield Hamiltonian~\cite{hopfield}:
+From a quantum perspective, these Lorentz materials in the lossless limit $\gamma\to 0$ can be described using the so-called QED Hopfield Hamiltonian~\cite{hopfield}:

-where the sum is taken over the conserved wave vector $k$ and two polarizations $\lambda=(\mathit{p,s})$, $\hat{a}_{k,\lambda}^\dagger$ and $\hat{b}_{k,\lambda}^\dagger$ are the creation operators of the free-space photons ($\omega_{k}=c k$) and of the collective matter excitations with dispersionless frequency $\omega_0$, respectively.
-Importantly, the light-matter interaction strength in this minimal-coupling description is given by $\mathrm{g^2_C}=\mathrm{g}^2\, \omega_0/\omega_{k}$, and thus $k$-dependent, such that the Lorentz permittivity is recovered when calculating the normal modes (\textit{bulk polaritons}) of the QED Hopfield Hamiltonian (see Supplemental Material (SM)~\cite{Suppl}).
+where the sum is taken over the conserved wave vector $k$ and two polarizations $\lambda=(\mathit{p,s})$, while $\hat{a}_{k,\lambda}^\dagger$ and $\hat{b}_{k,\lambda}^\dagger$ are the creation operators of the free-space photons ($\omega_{k}=c k$) and of the collective matter excitations with dispersionless frequency $\omega_0$, respectively.
+Importantly, the light-matter interaction strength in this minimal-coupling description is given by $\mathrm{g^2_C}=\mathrm{g}^2\, \omega_0/\omega_{k}$, and thus is $k$-dependent, such that the Lorentz permittivity is recovered when calculating the normal modes (\textit{bulk polaritons}) of the QED Hopfield Hamiltonian (see Supplemental Material (SM) Sec.~I~\cite{Suppl}).